ExpressLRS/Docs/docs/hardware/esp-backpack.md

 You already have the majority of the hardware needed.
 Most of the ESP-based ExpressLRS modules come with the TX Backpack.
 For the VRX Backpack, you can reuse any ESP-based ExpressLRS receiver (recommended are the EP1/EP2 receivers as they have boot pads, instead of boot buttons), or for a complete DIY route, you'll need an ESP-01F module.

+An off-the-shelf VRX Backpack has also appeared from Happymodel: the [EP82](https://www.happymodel.cn/index.php/2021/11/10/ep82-vrx-backpack-module-for-control-rapidfire-vrx-with-elrs-tx-module/)

 See the tables below for the list of supported devices:

 ### Supported TX-Backpack Targets